 Once you turned 14-15 years of age children were found employment within the state.
 Girls to domestic jobs in rural areas and the boys to assist with farm work, i.e. agricultural labourers.
 Fairbridge Farm School Students remained officially Wards of the State of Western Australia until they turned 21 years old.
 As a student of Fairbridge there was no question of furthering one’s education – there were some who were talented students and could only dream of what might be.

 Many were fortunate to be placed with kind and generous employers and for others, it was anything but ideal.
 They encountered isolation in remote locations, particularly in the north-west and wheat belt regions, inadequate accommodation and discrimination.
 Communication with Fairbridge and friends was by letter only.
 The cost of telephone calls was prohibitive in rural regions.
-Many young women and men lived in remote and sometimes isolated positions.
+For those isolated it proved very difficult as they were used the institutional Fairbridge life of many children along staff members and teachers.
 They often worked alone, were unable to visit the local town, did not know where their former school friends were and would spend their day off at the property.
 Some never had or rarely had a free day.

 There have been many humorous stories over the decades.
 This one concerns Reg Pascall, a most gentle and delightful man.
 He was employed on a farm where he was regarded as nothing more than a ‘slave’.
 When the farmer and family drove away for the day Reg recognised an opportunity to take a proper bath in warm water!
 He filled the bathtub to capacity with nice warm water.
 Naturally he didn’t think to clean the evidence and tell -tale deep-water bath stains.
 Reg was soon sent on his way! (and of course he did not have running water nor a bath for his own use!)